Arche Resonance Theory

 gFS(dx, dx) = 2|dx|2 - |y · dx|24

 Write z = x + iy with |z|2 = 1, and consider a pure real variation dz = dx orthogonal to the positional part x.
-Substituting that into the Fubini-Study metric gives the displayed expression gFS(dx,dx) = 2|dx|2 - |y · dx|24.
-The metric cost of an SU(2) rotation therefore depends on the relative alignment of the spatial variation dx and the phase component y.
+Substituting this into the Fubini-Study metric gives the displayed expression gFS(dx,dx) = 2|dx|2 - |y · dx|24.
+The metric cost of an SU(2) rotation therefore depends on the alignment between the spatial variation dx and the phase component y.

 That cost ranges between 1/4 and 1/2.
-Averaging over all orientations on the sphere gives a non-clean result.
-The physically relevant evaluation point is not an average but the point of maximal geometric separation between the spatial projection and the phase.
-The geometric transition between SU(2) and U(1) regimes is defined by their divergence, and the Weinberg angle characterises that divergence at its sharpest: where the spatial and phase degrees of freedom are maximally orthogonal.
+An average over all orientations on the sphere produces no clean result.
+The framework therefore evaluates the transition at the point of maximal geometric separation between spatial projection and phase.
+The transition between SU(2) and U(1) regimes is defined by their sharpest divergence, where the spatial and phase degrees of freedom are maximally orthogonal.
 This occurs when the state carries pure momentum and zero position, x = 0 and |y| = 1, so that the spatial variation dx is maximally aligned with the phase axis.
-At this maximal-separation point, the metric cost evaluates to 1/4, identical to the U(1) baseline.
-The maximal-separation argument is a physical claim about where the transition angle is defined: it is an assumption of the framework that requires further formal development, not a consequence that follows automatically from the metric alone.
+At this point the metric cost evaluates to 1/4, equal to the U(1) baseline.
+The maximal-separation argument remains a physical assumption of the framework.
+It does not yet follow automatically from the metric alone.

 4.4 Geometric Coupling as the Lie Algebra Trace